sinch/rails-javascript-authentication/README.md

     $ rails generate controller sinch --no-test-framework

-To add the Sinch SDK to your project, add **sinch.min.js** to your javascript folder:
+To add the Sinch SDK to your project, add **sinch.min.js** to your JavaScript folder:

 ![image](images/sinch-min.png)